 Linda's background in the credit union system and cooperative sectors provided her the opportunity to develop an appreciation for and understanding of cooperative values and the credit union business model, operations, and governance.
-Linda has over 30 years of professional human resource experience including over 20 years in the credit union system.
-She completed governance education through the Institute of Corporate Directors and volunteers with developing and facilitating cooperative and credit union governance training primarily in Africa.
+Linda has over 30 years of professional and executive experience including the credit union system and with the City of Vancouver, supplemented with formal governance education through the Institute of Corporate Directors.
+Her governance background includes positions as board and committee chair.
+She volunteers developing and facilitating credit union governance education nationally and internationally.